-For 33 years, John has been litigating patents around the country for technology clients including Microsoft, SAP, eBay, Nautilus, and Mentor Graphics.
+For more than 35 years, John has been litigating patents around the country for technology clients including Microsoft, SAP, ETAP, Nautilus, and Siemens.

 Court Trials: John has first-chair tried patent infringement suits, copyright infringement suits, trademark infringement suits, and product-configuration trade dress suits.
-Most recently, he and a team at Klarquist obtained an $8.42 Million jury verdict in a false advertising action.
+He and a team at Klarquist obtained an $8.42 Million jury verdict in a false advertising action.

 PTAB Trials: John has been lead counsel in Patent Office trial proceedings.